Upper tail of the spectral radius of sparse Erd\H{o}s-R\'{e}nyi graphs: Introduction and main results

-Another related problem is the large deviations of the largest eigenvalue of diluted Wigner matrices, i.e.~matrices of the form $W_n \circ B_n$, where $W_n$ is a Wigner matrix and $B_n$ is a symmetric matrix with i.i.d.~$\dBer(p)$ entries on the diagonal and above the diagonal positions, and $p \to 0$ with $n \to \infty$.
+A related problem is the large deviations of the largest eigenvalue of diluted Wigner matrices, i.e.~matrices of the form $W_n \circ B_n$, where $W_n$ is a Wigner matrix and $B_n$ is a symmetric matrix with i.i.d.~$\dBer(p)$ entries on the diagonal and above the diagonal positions, and $p \to 0$ with $n \to \infty$.
 The case of $p \asymp 1/n$ and the entries of $W_n$ are standard Gaussian was recently dealt in \cite{GN}.
-This problem is closely related to the problem of studying large deviations of the second largest eigenvalue of the adjacency matrix $\G(n,p)$.
-This is a work in progress with Fanny Augeri.
+This problem is closely related to the problem of studying large deviations of the second largest eigenvalue of the adjacency matrix $\G(n,p)$. \corA{In this direction a very recent progress has been made in \cite{AB23}}.